Him Mark Lai: Life

 Him Mark Lai's most well-known work is "Island: Poetry and History of Chinese Immigrants on Angel Island, 1910–1940", written in conjunction with Judy Yung and Genny Lim.
 These three formed the History of Chinese Detained on Island Project (HOC-DOI) to translate the Chinese poetry found on the walls of the Angel Island Immigration Station and to collect oral histories of detainees on Angel Island, based on the specific restrictions of the 1882 Chinese Exclusion Act.
 Their resulting manuscript was independently published in 1980, and published by University of Washington Press in 1991.
 Lai joked to a newspaper reporter that "that book is the only one that makes [him] any money."

-In 1991 Him Mark Lai and Albert Cheng created the In Search of Roots Program through a partnership with the Chinese Historical Society of America, Chinese Culture Foundation, and the Overseas Chinese Affairs Office from Guangdong Province, China.
+In 1991 Him Mark Lai and Albert Cheng created the In Search of Roots Program through a partnership with the Chinese Historical Society of America, Chinese Culture Foundation, and the Overseas Chinese Affairs Office from Guangdong, China.
 This year-long program trains a dozen Chinese American youths how to research their family history through National Archives and Records Administration documents and oral history during the Spring.
 Each Summer, the students visit their ancestral villages in the Pearl River Delta region of China.
 Upon their return, the students create a visual display of their genealogy and display it at the Chinese Culture Center during Lunar New Year.

 In 2003, the Ethnic Studies Library at UC Berkeley announced their "Him Mark Lai Collection," over 200 ft of Lai's private research material, which he donated to the library for use by other scholars.

 In 2004, Lai published a seminal study on key organizations and institutions in Chinese America, entitled Becoming Chinese American: A History of Communities and Institutions.

 Lai became an influential leader of the Chinese Historical Society of America by hosting periodical conferences and publishing volumes of collected research.

 In 2007, Him Mark Lai was diagnosed with terminal bladder cancer, yet he continued his research and writing.
 Lai died at his home on May 21, 2009.
 He was 83.
 The cause was complications of cancer, according to his wife, Laura.
 After his death his work remained the core of the curriculum for Roots: Him Mark Lai Family History project.